minio/directpv-docs/content/resource-management/volumes.md

 ## List volume

 To get information of volumes from DirectPV, run the [`list volumes`]({{< relref "/command-line/list-volumes.md" >}}) command.
-The output may resemble the following:
+The output resembles the following:

 ```sh
 $ kubectl directpv list drives